-In order to achieve the proper DNS store translations of the X.400 part of an RFC1327 mapping rules or any other X.400 O/R name, some software tools will be used.
-It is in fact evident that the above rules for converting mapping table from RFC1327 to DNS format (and vice versa) are not user friendly enough to think of a human made conversion.
+In order to achieve the proper DNS store translations of the $\rm X.400$ part of a MCGAM or any other $\rm X.400$ O/R name, some software tools will be used.
+It is in fact evident that the above rules for converting mapping table from MIXER to DNS format (and vice versa) are not user friendly enough to think of a human made conversion.